 Among staff, 14 countries are represented incorporating fluency in 19 languages, with 50% educated to postgraduate level.
-Reporting on pay equality, January 2018 data indicated a mean gap as a percentage of pay of 0.6% in favour of women.
+Reporting on pay equality, August 2018 data indicated a mean gap as a percentage of pay of 14.53% in favour of women (0.6% in January 2018).
 As such, this percentage differential is within the Company’s target of a 15% variable.

 Current vacancies in London and Singapore, and across different departments, can be viewed on the careers page.

 HM Treasury, Women in Finance Charter

 OMFIF was pleased to have become a signatory to the HM Treasury Women in Finance Charter on 16 March 2018, which commits financial service firms to four industry actions to prepare their female talent for leadership positions.
 To acknowledge this, a Gender Equality Plan was formalised to maintain balance, allow for appropriate succession planning and underpin future expansion.

 As a small company employing 33 members of staff, it would be unrealistic to employ a strategy that maintains a permanent 50:50 gender balance.
 The GEP, therefore, aims to maintain current levels of gender equality allowing for a 15% variable.
 Our target is to have 50% women in senior management by January 2022, allowing for this variable.
 With the 178-strong Advisory Network, the GEP aims to triple female representation to 21% by January 2020, and 50% by 2025.

 Click here to view all signatories of the Women in Finance Charter and for more information.